 Consumer health warning

 In my study I visited countless websites and online ministries devoted exclusively to one side of the issue or the other.
-In many cases, what I saw was not a pretty sight.
+In many cases, what I saw was not pretty.
 Mocking rhetoric, ad hominem arguments, and provocative metaphors like the shaving one I sent up above.

-The problem is, God made me a debater and I’m good at it!
-I’m good at arguing.
-I confess I sometimes use my superpowers for carnal, unloving purposes and there’s a fair chance that will happen again.
-Please forgive me when I do.
+The problem is, God made me a debater.
+I’m a natural arguer.
+I confess I sometimes use my natural talent for unloving purposes and there’s a fair chance that will happen again.
+Please bear with me when I do.

 Four blind spots in the theology of the insecure

 Now that I have confessed my weaknesses to you, I want to humbly suggest that those who preach insecurity (i.e., your salvation is not assured and you must work to stay saved), have four blind spots.
 (Don’t be threatened.
 We all have blind spots.
 The sooner you see yours, the better.)

 These four blind spots, or cracks in the lens, are as follows:

 Since they don’t know what makes the new covenant new, insecurity preachers interpret conditional statements in the New Testament as threats, rather than promises.
 They read them just as they would in the old covenant:

 “You have to (insert activity here) in order to receive (insert reward here) or to avoid (insert punishment here).”